-This report is preliminary and has not been reviewed for conformity with U.S. Geological Survey editorial standards or with the North American Stratigraphic code.
+This report is preliminary and has not been reviewed for conformity with U.S. Geological Survey editorial standards or with the North American Stratigraphic Code.
 Any use of trade, product, or firm names is for descriptive purposes only and does not imply endorsement by the U.S. Government.
-Although all data and software released with this open file have been used by the USGS, no warranty, expressed or implied, is made by the USGS as to the accuracy of the data and related materials and (or) the functioning of the software.

 U.S. Department of Interior, U.S. Geological Survey